 developed as part of their service.

 - Fast, simple installation that can be done quite quickly.

 Ability to self-manage and administer the system.
 Providers include support.

 Easy to setup at-home workers.

 - Lower phone call costs.

-advanced features for one set price.
+sophisticated features for one set price.
 Some providers require a

 yearly commitment for their best pricing.